 In addition to diabetes, ED can also be a symptom of many other health issues.
 This includes high blood pressure, kidney disease, and circulatory or nervous system conditions.
 ED can also be caused by stress, smoking, or medication.

 Retrograde ejaculation occurs when the muscles near the bladder fail to contract, resulting in ejaculate ending up in the bladder, rather than exiting the penis.
-Diabetes can cause damage to the blood vessels and nerves that control the bladder and urethra, resulting retrograde ejaculation.
+Type 2 diabetes can cause damage to the blood vessels and nerves that control the bladder and urethra, resulting retrograde ejaculation.
 Symptoms of retrograde ejaculation include significantly less semen released during ejaculation.

 Nerve damage caused by diabetes, can result in urological issues in men.
 These types of issues relate to the urinary system and include: